dladd/pyFormex/sphinx/tutorial.rst

 * Now change the text of the string in line 16, but do not save your changes.
   Execute the script again, and notice that the printed text has not changed!
-  This is because the editor is an external program to |pyformex|, and *the executed script is always the text as read from file*, not necessarily equal to what is displayed in your editor.
+  This is because the editor is an external program to pyFormex, and *the executed script is always the text as read from file*, not necessarily equal to what is displayed in your editor.

   Save the script, run it again, and you will see the output has changed.

 * Next, change the text of the script to look like the one below, and save it as ``example1.py``.
-Again, note that the editor and |pyformex| are separate programs, and saving the script does not change the name of the current script in |pyformex|.
+Again, note that the editor and pyFormex are separate programs, and saving the script does not change the name of the current script in pyFormex.

-  Selecting an existing script file for execution in |pyformex| is done with the :menuselection:`File --> Open` option.
+  Selecting an existing script file for execution in pyFormex is done with the :menuselection:`File --> Open` option.
 Open the ``example1.py`` file you just saved and check that its name is indeed displayed in the status bar.
   You can now execute the script if you want, but it will not produce anything